WHO WE ARE

 Team of Coaches

-Mr. Ruiz started college in Mexico and continue his bachelor's degree at the University of Illinois at Chicago (UIC) majoring in Philosophy after attending DePaul University to study English as Second Language.
+Mr. Ruiz started college in Mexico and continue his bachelor's degree at the University of Illinois at Chicago (UIC) majoring in Philosophy after attending DePaul University where he studied English as Second Language.
 He then returned to UIC to obtain a Master's degree in Special Education (LBS-1), and he recently completed, also at UIC, an Assistive Technology Leadership in Special Education Program and obtained an LBS-2 certification in multi-needs and an LBS-2 certification as Technology specialist.
-He has been working at Waubonsie Valley since 2007.
+He has been working at Waubonsie Valley since 2007 and in the Fall 20212 he started teaching a GED program at College of DuPage.
 He joined Special Olympics as assistant coach in the Fall of 2015 coaching soccer.
 He grew up playing and loving soccer; soccer is an integral part of his life.
 Mr. Ruiz enjoys running (4 Half-marathons), listening to Jazz, reading, and playing soccer.

 Mr. Berardi received his Bachelor's degree from Northern Illinois University in Special Education in 2013, and he recently completed his Master's degree in Teacher Leadership from North Central College.
 He has coached baseball for 8 years and coached volleyball at Crome Middle School in 2019.
 He first started coaching/volunteering Special Olympic basketball in 2010 with the DeKalb Special Recreation Association where he quickly grew to love the relationships that he was able to build with the athletes.
 2016 was his first season coaching Special Olympic basketball at Waubonsie Valley and could not have enjoyed it more!
 In his free time, he is an avid sports fan.
 Mr. Berardi specifically follows the White Sox, Bears, Bulls, and Hawks on a daily basis.